ik5/build-lang/LANGUAGE.markdown

 The aim is to help tools such as Puppet, Ansible etc to work after deployment if needed.

+Also configuration and connection for tools such as Docker, Kubernetes etc...

 The language itself is not a pure programming language for general purpose, but designed to optimized for it's goals.